'Worldwide harmonised Light vehicle Test Procedure' is a bit of a mouthful, so you'll usually see it shortened to WLTP.

 What does WLTP range mean for electric cars?

-WLTP range refers specifically to cars that drive on battery power – usually fully electric cars, but it also applies to plug-in hybrids.
+WLTP rules also set how we measure electric range.
+'WLTP range' refers to cars that drive using battery power – usually fully electric cars, but it also applies to plug-in hybrids.
 It's used as a measure of how far that car can drive on a fully charged battery.

-For example, if you buy a BMW iX1 – the company's entry-level electric SUV – in the UK, it has an advertised range of 293 miles measured according to the WLTP standard.
+For example, if you buy a BMW iX1 – the company's entry-level electric SUV – in the UK, it has an advertised range of up to 293 miles measured according to the WLTP standard.
 Similarly, the plug-in hybrid Audi A3 40 TFSI e is sold in the UK with a 40-mile electric range measured by the WLTP.
-Figures for the same cars in China and North America might be a little different due to the different measurement standards.
+Figures for the same cars in China and North America might be a little different due to their different measurement standards.

 WLTP vs NEDC – what's the difference?

-The WLTP standard was developed by the United Nations Economic Commission for Europe as a replacement for the NEDC standard.
+The WLTP standard was developed by the United Nations Economic Commission for Europe as a replacement for the old NEDC standard.

 WLTP aims to produce lab figures that are much closer to real-world driving.
-As a result, the test is longer and more thorough, featuring harder acceleration, sharper braking and higher speeds than the NEDC test, building a more representative picture of a car's efficiency.
+As a result, the test is longer and more thorough, with harder acceleration, sharper braking and higher speeds than the NEDC test, building a more representative picture of a car's efficiency.

 How accurate is WLTP mpg?